nanomsg/nng/docs/ref/api/util/nng_opts_parse.md

 _val_, and the value of _idx_ will be incremented to reflect the next option to parse.

+> [!TIP]
-TIP: For using this to parse command-line like strings that do not include the command name itself, set the value referenced by _idx_ to zero instead of one.
+> For using this to parse command-line like strings that do not include
+> the command name itself, set the value referenced by _idx_ to zero instead of one.

 If the option had an argument, a pointer to that is returned at the address referenced by _arg_.